jomority/my-arch-install/content/gui.md

 You should be greeted by a graphical login after the reboot.
 Login and continue inside the graphical terminal.

+Set you keyboard layout in the Gnome settings if you want.

 ## Printing